BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/12_1_Accessing_Bitcoind_with_Curl.md

 > bitcoin-cli getmininginfo
 > curl --user myusername --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "getmininginfo", "params": [] }' -H 'content-type: text/plain;' http://127.0.0.1:8332/
 ```
 And there's the `curl` command, at the end of the help screen!
-This somewhat lengthy command has four major parts: (1) a listing of your user name; (2) a `--data-binary` flag; (3) a JSON object that tells `bitcoind` what to do; and (4) an HTTP header that includes the URL to talk to.
-When you are working with `curl`, most of this will stay the same from command to command, other than the `method` and `params` entries in the JSON array.
+This somewhat lengthy command has four major parts: (1) a listing of your user name; (2) a `--data-binary` flag; (3) a JSON object that tells `bitcoind` what to do, including a JSON array of parameters; and (4) an HTTP header that includes the `bitcoind` URL.

+When you are working with `curl`, most of these arguments to `curl` will stay the same from command to command; only the `method` and `params` entries in the JSON array will typically change.
 However, you need to know how to fill in your username and your URL address in order to make it work in the first place!

-_Whenever you're unusure about how to directly access an RPC command via curl, just look at the bitcoin-cli help and go from there._
+_Whenever you're unusure about how to curl an RPC command, just look at the bitcoin-cli help and go from there._

 ### Know Your User Name